pbklink/motif-core/etc/motif-core.api.md

         // (undocumented)
         getValue(record: GridLayout.Column): IntegerRenderValue;
     }
 }

-// Warning: (ae-internal-missing-underscore) The name "GridLayoutStaticInitialise" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export namespace GridLayoutStaticInitialise {
-    // (undocumented)
-    export function initialise(): void;
-}

 // Warning: (ae-missing-release-tag) "GridOrderTriggerTypeIdCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)